celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 #### Peer registered

-When a peer is registered, all version certificates should be sent to the registered peer in a [versionCertificatesMsg].
+When a peer is registered, all highest known version certificates should be sent to the registered peer in a [versionCertificatesMsg].

 #### Handling [queryEnodeMsg]

-Messages received should be only processed once, so a local cache is a must
+Messages received of this type should be only processed once.

-Should be regossipped as is, unless another message from the same validator origin has been regossipped in the past 5 minutes
+Should be regossipped as is, unless another message from the same validator origin has been regossipped in the past 5 minutes.

 #### Handling [enodeCertificateMsg]

-Non validators should never receive [enodeCertificateMsg].
+[enodeCertificateMsg] should be ignored by non validators.

 #### Handling [versionCertificatesMsg]

-Messages received should be only processed once, so a local cache is a must. when received, regossips new entries that hasn't been gossiped (by address) in 5 minutes
+Messages received of this type should be only processed once.
+When received, regossips a new [versionCertificatesMsg] with certificates that haven't been gossiped (identified by validator address only) in the past 5 minutes

+#### Message spawning

+Every 5 minutes it should regossip all the highest known version certificates for all the [NearlyElectedValidator]

 ### Validator Spec

-#### Handling [queryEnodeMsg]
+#### Replying [queryEnodeMsg]

 Should be replied with an [enodeCertificateMsg] if the origin is a validator and this validator is the destination, and if an already existing connection to the origin validator exists.

-#### Handling [enodeCertificateMsg]
+#### Receiving [enodeCertificateMsg]

 Should update the highest known version to the one given, even if there's no version certificate for it known by this validator.

 #### Query spawning

-One minute (60 seconds) after a validator enters the set of [NearlyElectedValidator], it should start sending [queryEnodeMsg] messages to the network, for all validators that have a higher version `eNodeURL` than the one known.
+One minute (60 seconds) after a validator enters the set of [NearlyElectedValidator], it should start sending [queryEnodeMsg] messages to the network, for all other NEV validators that have a higher version `eNodeURL` than the one currently known.

-The first ten (10) messages should be spaced by at least 60 seconds.

-The following messages should be spaced by at least 5 minutes (300 seconds).

-A query for a specific `<validator, version>` tuple has a retry back off period from the 11th message and onwards.
+Messages should be spaced by at least 5 minutes (300 seconds).
+A query for a specific `<validator, version>` tuple has a retry back off period.
 The `nth` attempt should be spaced from the previous one by:

 ```
 timeoutMinutes = 1.5 ^ (min(n - 1, 5))
 ```

+Optionally, the first ten (10) query messages can be spaced by at least 60 seconds and ignoring retry back off periods for unanswered queries.
+This is known as the `AggressiveQueryEnodeGossip`.

 If the validator is no longer in the list of [NearlyElectedValidator] then it should stop sending [queryEnodeMsg] messages.

 #### Version certificates spawning

-// currently updating own announce version every 5 minutes, if node is validating
-// also every 5 minutes, gossips the whole version certificate table to peers
-// sent when updating announce version (from validator to everyone)
+When a node starts validating, it should generate and gossip a new [versionCertificateMsg].
+After that, it should be renewed and regossipped every 5 minutes.

 ## Change Log